StevenMayher/431-2021/classes/class12/README.md

 Soul | Tied 6th (1 vote) | 11
 Moonlight | Tied 6th (1 vote) | 7
 Memento | 10th (0 votes) | 20

-## Today's Slides

-- Dr. Love's slides are available in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class12/431-class12-slides.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class12/431-class12-slides.Rmd).
-- The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

-## Announcements

-1. Feedback on the [Minute Paper after Class 11](https://bit.ly/431-2021-min11-feedback) is now available.
-2. Instructions for [Lab 4](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab04/lab04.md) are now available.
-It's due 2021-10-11 at 9 PM, which is the same time as the Project A Proposal.
-Note that in order to do Lab 4, you'll need to read [Finally, A Formula for Decoding Health News](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) by Jeff Leek at FiveThirtyEight, but otherwise, you can do it now.
-3. Instructions for [Lab 5](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab05), [Lab 6](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab06) and [Lab 7](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab07) are also now available.
-Labs 5 and 6 include issues we haven't yet touched on in class and reading additional Chapters in Spiegelhalter.
-4. Instructions for [Lab X](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labX) are also available, and you can do this lab now, or at any time before the December deadline posted in the [Course Calendar](https://thomaselove.github.io/431/calendar.html) for substantial extra credit.

 ## On Project A Proposals